RefactoringTools/wrangler/README.txt

       M-x erlang-refactor-off

       The 'Refactor' submenu will disappear from the Erlang menu.

+  4. You could also use "Ctrl-c Ctrl-r" to toggle the refactorer on/off.

-  4. For most refactorings, the editor interface will pass the current filename (should be the module name, as well), the refactoring command, and the current cursor position.
+  5. For most refactorings, the editor interface will pass the current filename (should be the module name, as well), the refactoring command, and the current cursor position.
 For some refactorings, you'll also need to highlight an